-10.Peer on Peer Abuse
+10. Child on Child Abuse

-Staff should recognise that children are capable of abusing their peers.
+Staff should recognise that children are capable of abusing their peers and other children.
 Abuse is abuse and should never be tolerated or passed off as 'banter' or 'part of growing up'.
-Victims of peer abuse should be supported as they would be if they were the victim of any other form of abuse, in accordance with this policy.
-Peer on peer abuse can manifest itself in a number of ways.
+Victims of child on child abuse should be supported as they would be if they were the victim of any other form of abuse, in accordance with this policy.
+Child on child abuse can manifest itself in a number of ways.
 This is most likely to include, but may not be limited to: bullying (including cyberbullying); physical abuse; sexual violence and sexual harassment; upskirting; sexting and initiation/hazing type violence and rituals.
 More information below:

-11.Sexting
+11. Sexting